-As a guide to battery condition a battery check is provided (E).
-To check batteries, simply depress button (E) (N.B. machine must be switched on) and note the position of the meter needle, the further the needle is to the right of the "Change Battery" mark the better the condition of the batteries.
+As a guide to battery condition a battery check push button is provided (J) to check batteries push button (N.B. machine must be switched on) and note the position of the meter needle.
+The further the indicator needle is to the right of the 'Change Battery' mark the better the condition of the batteries.
+Low batteries make the detector liable to drift and reduce audio-volume.